 A couple of months ago I got married, I know, this player finally packed up his playing boots and said goodbye to the circus.
 I’d like to take this moment to apologise to all the disappointed women out there.
 Sorry.

-Due to the wedding taking place on a Saturday (no cheapskate mid-week affair for me), I arranged to finish work on Thursday lunchtime.
+Due to the wedding taking place on a Saturday, I arranged to finish work on Thursday lunchtime.
 There is no better feeling than leaving work at lunch, you feel like you’re stealing time – a whole afternoon that was meant to be spent staring at a computer in an office is now yours to do with as you want.

 Complete with a fairly long list of things to do before my 10am train to Devon on the Friday, I skipped out of the office and into Birmingham’s warm embrace.
 I quickly decided that most of the things I needed to do could wait until the morning, and that I deserved a nice lunch.

 After a bit of Googling I settled on Adam’s lunch menu, three courses for £39.50 at a Michelin starred establishment seemed pretty reasonable.